Custom Modular Vaults

 Panels can be disassembled and moved if you relocate.
 Classified as a depreciable asset, not a permanent fixture.

-Vision series panels achieve Class I & II ratings at a fraction of the weight — installable on upper floors where concrete isn't an option.
+ULTIMEX™ UHPC panels achieve full UL ratings at a fraction of the weight — installable on upper floors where concrete isn't an option.

 Who Needs a Modular Vault?